VoltCruelerz/OwlMarble-Magic/classes/barbarian/Barbarian.md

 On a failed save, a creature has the Frightened condition for 1 minute.
 At the end of each of the Frightened creature’s turns, the creature repeats the saving throw, ending the effect on itself on a successful save.

 Once you use this feature, you can’t use it again until you finish a Long Rest.
 If you’ve run out of uses of this feature, you can expend a use of your Rage, choosing not to activate the Rage and activating Intimidating Presence instead.

+### Sovereign [New]

+#### Stalwart Aura - 3 [New]

+Your rage is stern but gentle.
+You no longer receive any benefit from your Rage Damage while raging.
+Instead, while raging you exude a Stalwart Aura in a radius of 5 ft around yourself.

+When an allied creature other than yourself takes bludgeoning, piercing, or slashing damage while within this feature's radius, the damage is reduced by your Rage damage.

+The radius of this ability increases as you reach higher Barbarian levels:

+- level 6: 10 feet
+- level 10: 15 feet
+- level 14: 20 feet

+#### Strength in Grace - 3 [New]

+You may make Acrobatics, Intimidation, and Performance checks with Strength.

+#### Deterrence - 6 [New]

+When you deal damage with a melee weapon on your turn and are not already wearing a shield, you gain +2 AC and your weapon counts as a shield for the purpose of features and effects until the beginning of your next turn.

+#### Unyielding - 10 [New]

+While Raging, when you use Deterrance, if your weapon deals supplemental nonphysical damage, you and allies within range of your _Stalwart Aura_ gain Resistance to those damage types.

+#### Shield of the People - 10 [New]

+Immediately after an ally within your _Stalwart Aura_ takes damage greater than twice your barbarian level, you may use your Reaction to move to their space and safely shunt them to another space of your choice within 5 feet.

+Starting at level 14, you can trigger this ability when an ally within range would take sufficient damage.
+If you do, you take the damage in their stead.

+#### As One - 14 [New]

+When both you and an ally in your _Stalwart Aura_ make a saving throw for the same effect, they can use your roll in place of their own if it is higher.
+A given creature may benefit from this no more than once per long rest.